George Monck, 1st Duke of Albemarle: Early career, pre-1641

 Monck became a professional soldier, a common career choice for younger sons of impoverished gentry.
 His first experience was the failed attack on Cádiz in November 1625, when he served as an ensign in a company commanded by his cousin Sir Richard Grenville.
 He later joined the equally disastrous expedition against St Martin-de-Ré in July 1627; it is suggested one reason for doing so was his arrest for attempted murder in late 1626, when he and his brother Thomas assaulted Nicholas Battyn, the undersheriff responsible for jailing their father.

-He spent most of the next decade serving in the Dutch States Army, then considered the best place to learn the 'art of war' due to its success in the Eighty Years' War against Spain.
+He spent most of the next decade serving in the Dutch States Army, which was then considered the best place to learn the 'art of war' due to its success in the Eighty Years' War against Spain.
 Many officers who later fought on both sides during the Wars of the Three Kingdoms did the same, among them Sir Thomas Fairfax and Sir Philip Skippon.
 During the capture of Maastricht in 1632, he served in a regiment commanded by the Earl of Oxford, who was killed in the final assault and replaced by George Goring.
 By 1637, Monck was lieutenant colonel under Goring and played a decisive role in storming Breda, a Dutch success which was one of the last major actions of the war.
 After quarrelling with the civil authorities of Dordrecht, he surrendered his commission and returned to England in 1638.

 During the 1639 and 1640 Bishops' Wars, he was lieutenant colonel in a regiment raised by Mountjoy Blount, 1st Earl of Newport, who was also Master-General of the Ordnance.
 Monck was one of the few to emerge with any credit from the Battle of Newburn in 1640, when he saved the English artillery from capture.
 Lack of money meant the army was dissolved.
 Monck spent the next year unemployed.